Jigisha-p/Twitter-Speech-Analysis-using-NLP/README.md

-- Use cleaned-up tweets to build a classification model using NLP techniques, cleanup-specific data for all tweets, regularization, and hyperparameter tuning using stratified k-fold and cross-validation to get the best model
+- Use cleaned-up tweets to build a classification model using NLP techniques, cleanup-specific data for all tweets, regularization, and hyperparameter tuning using stratified k-fold and cross validation to get the best model

 ### Prerequisites
 - Sklearn: It includes several effective methods of statistical modeling and